Domestic reactions to the January 6 United States Capitol attack: Military

 On January 12, General Mark Milley, the entire Joint Chiefs of Staff, and all of the heads of each military branch issued a statement condemning the attack and reminding all service members of their obligation to support and defend the Constitution and reject extremism.
-They said, "As we have done throughout our history, the U.S. military will obey lawful orders from the civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic."
+They said, "As we have done throughout our history, the U.S. military will obey lawful orders from the civilian leadership, support civilian authorities to protect lives and property, ensure public safety in accordance with the law, and remain fully committed to protecting and defending the Constitution of the United States against all enemies, foreign and domestic".

 President-elect Biden and Vice President-elect Harris

 On January 6 at 4:06 p.m., President-elect Joe Biden addressed the nation from Wilmington, Delaware, calling the events an insurrection and borderline sedition, and said that "our democracy is under unprecedented assault".

 He called upon Trump to go on national television and demand an end to the protests.
 The following day Biden said the attack constituted domestic terrorism.

-Minutes after Biden's initial condemnation of the riots, Vice President-elect Kamala Harris reiterated the President-elect's comments, writing that the protests were an "assault on the Capitol and our nation's public servants".
+Minutes after Biden's initial condemnation of the riots, Vice President-elect Kamala Harris reiterated the President-elect's comments on Twitter, writing that the protests were an "assault on the Capitol and our nation's public servants".

 Congress

 Outgoing Senate Majority Leader Mitch McConnell called the attack a "failed insurrection" and said "we are back at our posts, we will discharge our duty under the Constitution and for our nation.
 And we're going to do it tonight."
-He later said "the mob was fed lies" and that "they were provoked by the president."
+He later said "the mob was fed lies" and that "they were provoked by the president".
 Senate Minority Leader Chuck Schumer and House Speaker Nancy Pelosi called upon Trump to "demand that all protesters leave the U.S. Capitol and Capitol Grounds immediately".
-Schumer, in his speech following the resuming of Senate business, labeled those participating in the attack as "domestic terrorists" whose actions will be a "stain on our country not so easily washed away".
+Schumer, in his speech following the resuming of Senate business, labeled those participating in the attack as "domestic terrorists", whose actions will be a "stain on our country not so easily washed away".

 Pelosi later said, following her announcement that the electoral vote count would proceed during the evening of January 6 (Epiphany), "let us pray that this instigation to violence will provide an epiphany for our country to heal".

 Senate Minority Leader Chuck Schumer said, "What happened at the US Capitol yesterday was an insurrection against the United States, incited by the president.
 This president should not hold office one day longer."
-He called on then-Vice President Mike Pence to invoke Section 4 of the 25th Amendment to the U.S. Constitution that enables power to be transferred from the president to the vice-president if the president is deemed incapable of handling duties.
+He called on then-Vice President Mike Pence to invoke Section 4 of the Twenty-fifth Amendment to the United States Constitution that enables power to be transferred from the president to the vice-president if the president is deemed incapable of handling duties.